 Children of this age will not understand much about what it means to have a new brother or sister.
 However, let your child hear you talk about the "new baby" and feel your excitement.
 She may not understand why you are excited, but your attitude will rub off on her and she will feel excited too.

-- When the new baby arrives, try to do something special for your older child to reassure her she is still loved.
-Some ideas include giving her a special gift; letting her spend some time alone with dad, grandma, or another special adult; or taking her someplace special.
+When the new baby arrives, try to do something special for your older child.
+Reassure her that she is still loved.
+Some ideas include giving her a special gift, letting her spend some time alone with dad, grandma, or another special adult, or taking her someplace special.

 At this age, your child is still very attached to you and does not yet understand how to share you with others.
 Your child also may be very sensitive to change and may feel threatened by the idea of a new family member.
 Here are some suggestions that may help ease your preschooler into being a big brother or big sister.

 Wait a while before telling your preschooler about the baby.
 Explain it to your child when you start buying nursery furniture or baby clothes or if he starts asking about mom's growing "stomach."
 Picture books for preschoolers can be very helpful.
 So can sibling classes (ask your hospital if it offers them).
 Try to tell your child before he hears about the new baby from someone else.

 Be honest.
 Explain that the baby will be cute and cuddly but will also cry and take a lot of your time and attention.
 Also, make sure that your older child knows that it may be a while before he can play with the new baby.
 Reassure your child that you will love him just as much after the baby is born as you do now.

 Involve your preschooler in planning for the baby.
 This will make him less jealous.
 Let him shop with you for baby items.
 Show him his own baby pictures.
 If you are going to use some of his old baby things, let him play with them a bit before you get them ready for the new baby.
 Buy your child (boy or girl) a doll so he can take care of "his" baby.